![]() |

 <property name="localDirectory" value="."/>

-Now the only thing that we need to do is call method receive on ftpSynchronizingMessageSource and then send a message to channel.
-The simplest solution is injecting this beans to a cron job performable or new task runner and call receive until it returns null resending messages to the relevant channel.
+</bean>Now the only thing we need to do is call the receive method on ftpSynchronizingMessageSource and then send a message to the channel.
+The simplest solution is to inject these beans into a cron job performable or a new task runner, and call receive until it returns null, resending messages to the relevant channel.

 Message<File> message;